matinporkar/matinporkar/README.md

 ---

 ## 🚀 What I Do
--Build modern **full-stack** web applications using **JavaScript, TypeScript, React, and Next.js** -Develop scalable backend services and **RESTful APIs** with **Node.js and Express** -Design and integrate **databases** with efficient data models -Build **responsive, maintainable, and production-ready** applications following modern development best practices -Continuously explore new technologies and improve software architecture, performance, and code quality
+- Build modern **full-stack** web applications using **JavaScript, TypeScript, React, and Next.js**
+- Develop scalable backend services and **RESTful APIs** with **Node.js and Express**
+- Design and integrate **databases** with efficient data models
+- Build **responsive, maintainable, and production-ready** applications following modern development best practices
+- Continuously explore new technologies and improve software architecture, performance, and code quality

 ---